Californians Against Waste: Toward zero waste

-To move California closer to the goal of zero waste, Californians Against Waste worked with Assemblymember Wes Chesbro in 2014 to sponsor a new law establishing that it is the goal of the State of California to achieve a 75 percent recycling rate by 2020.
-This law also now requires apartment complexes with five or more units to provide residents with on-site recycling opportunities, and for certain businesses to arrange for recycling services.
+To move California closer to the goal of zero waste, Californians Against Waste worked with Assemblymember Wes Chesbro in 2011 to sponsor AB 341 to establish a state policy for the State of California to achieve a 75 percent recycling rate by 2020.
+This law also required businesses and apartment complexes with five or more units to provide residents with on-site recycling opportunities.
 In addition, the organization sponsored a new law that, beginning in 2016, phases in the requirement for restaurants, grocery stores and certain other businesses to provide for the composting or anaerobic digestion of their food waste and green waste.
-This was subsequently expanded by the landmark SB 1383 (by State Senator Ricardo Lara) in 2016 to mandate universal composting service for all businesses and residents, and ban the disposal of edible food that can be donated, both of which go into effect in 2022.
+This was subsequently expanded by the landmark SB 1383 (by State Senator Ricardo Lara) in 2016 to mandate universal composting service for all businesses and residents, and ban the disposal of edible food that can be donated, both of which went into effect in 2022.